 Top of page Treatment of Women

 In Islam, a man can have up to four wives at the same time (Sura 4:3).
 In addition, a man is given the right to beat his disobedient wife until she obeys (Sura 4:34, Bukhari 8.73.68).
 According the Quran, "Men are in charge of women, because Allah has made some of them to excel others...and (as to) those on whose part you fear rebellion, admonish them, and leave them alone in beds apart, and beat them."
 Note that in one popular English translation of the Quran the term "lightly" is placed after "beat them."
 But "lightly" is not in the Arabic.
 Here are six translations of Sura 4:34.

 An example of Muhammad himself beating his wife is documented in the Sahih Muslim Hadith, number 2127.
 (Note, the Arabic word for beat is the same word as how you would treat a slave or a camel.)

 Muhammad himself actually had thirteen wives, two concubines/slaves, and four women of uncertain relationships.
 Of note, a Sura conveniently appeared to give Muhammad an exception to the 4-wife rule (Sura 33:50).
-One of his wives was six years old when he married her, but nine years old when he consumated his marriage with her.
+One of his wives was six years old when he married her, but nine years old when he consummated his marriage with her.
 (See Aisha.)
-This relationship with Aisha could be the basis for charges of paedophilia in Muslim cultures.
+This relationship with Aisha could be the basis for charges of pedophilia in non-Muslim cultures.
 See this link:

 Sura 2:223 explains that "Your wives are your fields, so go into your fields whichever way you like."
 (Again, some translations cover up the clear implication of this passage.)
 Is this how husbands should think of their wives?
 Is this an example of the perfect divinely inspired revealed truth dictated from Allah to Muhammad?